 – 3 days a week: meditation

-– 3 days a week: limited phone usage (none at dinner, none before bed, put limit on phone with Moment app)
+– 3 days a week: limited phone usage (none at dinner, none before bed, put a limit on your phone with Moment app)

 – 2 date nights a month

 – 3 nights a week do “standup” with my husband (Talking about what we did that day, what we’re doing tomorrow, what we need help with, how busy we are, how we’re feeling, any stressors, etc)